 Withdrawal symptoms typically occur on the first day, which is a big giveaway that this particular food doesn’t “agree” with you.

-Generally, the number 1. symptom of an irritating food is abrupt changes in your state of well-being.
+Generally, the No 1. symptom of an irritating food is abrupt changes in your state of well-being.

 That means that you are fine one minute, sick a few hours later, then well back again in a day or two.

-On the contrary, beneficial, anti-inflammatory foods make you feel well and relaxed, reduce your antibodies count, and support your hormonal and metabolic status.
+On the contrary, beneficial, anti-inflammatory foods make you feel well and relaxed, reduce your antibodies count, and support your hormonal and metabolic health.

 The number 1. symptom of an irritating food is abrupt changes in your state of well-being.